-Based on average exchange rate for the year ended 30 September 2021 of S\$1 = RM3.0773
+Based on average exchange rate for the year ended 30 September 2022 of \$1 = RM3.1464

 Dato' Kamal has been re-designated from Group CEO to Non-Executive Director and Adviser on 3 November 2020.
 The Company has entered into an advisory agreement with Dato' Kamal for his advisory services as the Company continues to benefit from his knowledge, experience and advice.
 This agreement is valid for 2 years from 3 November 2020 to 31 October 2022 at a fee of \$\$13,000 per month.
 There is an option to renew for another 2 years from 1 November 2022 to 31 October 2024.
-For FY2021, the Company paid advisory fees of \$\$142,133.33 to Dato' Kamal for the period from 3 November 2020 to 30 September 2021.
+For FY2022, the Company paid advisory fees of \$\$156,000 to Dato' Kamal for the period from 1 October 2021 to 30 September 2022.
+The advisory agreement expired on 31 October 2022 and the parties did not exercise the option to renew the said agreement.

-Motivage Sdn Bhd ("MSB") has entered into a Consultancy Agreement with Mr Mah Weng Choong for the period of 12 months from 1 July 2020 to 30 June 2021 at a monthly consultancy fee of RM17,000.
-MSB has renewed the Consultancy Agreement for another 12 months from 1 July 2021 to 30 June 2022 at a monthly consultancy fee of RM18,000.
+Motivage Sdn Bhd ("MSB") has entered into a Consultancy Agreement with Mr Mah Weng Choong for the period of 12 months from 1 July 2021 to 30 June 2022 at a monthly consultancy fee of RM18,000.
+MSB has renewed the Consultancy Agreement for another 12 months from 1 July 2022 to 30 June 2023 at a monthly consultancy fee of RM18,000.
 Mr Mah is a veteran who had previously contributed to the Group on the setting up and expansion of Etika Dairies' factories due to his in-depth knowledge and experience in the processed milk industry.
 Mr Mah's primary role is to oversee and monitor the construction of a new factory in Pulau Indah for the manufacturing of sweetened condensed creamer and evaporated creamer.
 Among others, the scope of work include mechanical and engineering, process flow, type of equipment and machineries, procurement of raw materials and other business advisory services.

-During FY2021, MSB paid Mr Mah a total of RM207,000 (or approximately S\$67,267) from 1 October 2020 to 30 September 2021.
+During FY2022, MSB paid Mr Mah a total of RM216,000 (or approximately \$\$68,650) from 1 October 2021 to 30 September 2022.